dbeley/reddit_bestof/README.md

 `reddit_bestof` is a python tool used to generate the reports at **/r/BestOfFrance2**.

+It is intended to be run every day at 9 pm.
+It will extract the activity of the subreddit for the last day and create a report from it.

 It is designed to be as generic as possible.

 ## Configuration